User Experience: Accessibility Standards in Web and Product Design

 Visual Design

-we decided to have a flat, modern and colorful style that allows Ibexa to easily convey complex messages in multiple scenes and directions.
+we decided to have a flat, modern, and colorful style that allows Ibexa to easily convey complex messages in multiple scenes and directions.

-After playing with various structures and styles to find out the best viable solution, we established clear goals with the marketing and product team during the exploration phases.
+After playing with various structures and styles to find the best viable solution, we established clear goals with the marketing and product team during the exploration phases.
 We tried different approaches to solve complex challenges in the wireframing process.

 Design System